SpareCores/sc-www/src/assets/articles/llm-inference-speed.md

 Keeping costs under control was also crucial.
-For example, downloading the largest model (\~42 GB) on a small machine with limited bandwidth could take over an hour, and then eventually failing due to memory constraints.
+For example, downloading the largest model (\~42 GB) on a small machine with limited bandwidth could take over an hour and eventually fail due to memory constraints.

 To mitigate this, we implemented a background thread downloading the models sequentially, prioritized by size.
 Once a model was downloaded, we marked it as